dplusplus1024/bitcorn-hole/README.md

   These are placed under each cornhole board to house the sensors and detect beanbags
 - A computer to run the user-facing webpage

-\* When using this particular microcontroller/sensor combo, qwiic cables may not work (unless there’s a workaround I'm missing).
+\* When using this particular microcontroller/sensor combo, Qwiic cables may not work (unless there’s something I'm missing).
 Instead, you'll need individual wires, which require soldering.
 Massive thanks to [Dani Go](https://www.youtube.com/@bitcoineando) for her help with this part!

 ## Code and Setup